matrasj/Reddit-clone-frontend/README.md

 - Create, update, delete posts with images (only for logged in users)
 - Like posts, comment posts with images (also for only logged in users)
 - Browsing all posts with pagination for either non-authencitated user
-- Add your profile data like:
+- Add into your profile data like:
   - short description
   - links to your social media
   - set profile immage